bloch-elkouby-lab/website/_posts/2023-06-01-Bergin-and-Garfield's-Emerging-Scholars-Award.md

 ---

-Dr. Bloch-Elkouby was awarded the Bergin and Garfield Emerging Scholar Award by Society for Psychotherapy Research
+Dr. Bloch-Elkouby was awarded the Bergin and Garfield Emerging Scholar Award by Society for Psychotherapy Research.